Ten Key Facts You Should Know About Aromatherapy

 ConclusionFor aromatherapy machine professionals, the intersection of essential-oil science, diffusion engineering, and data analytics creates real commercial advantage.
 By applying these Ten Key Facts—covering benefits, risks, safety, uses, and best essential oils—we can design safer, more effective systems that deliver measurable value to clients and end users.

-What should I do if the fragrance diffuser malfunctions?
+What should I do if the air purifier fails?

-If encountering a malfunction, you can first refer to the troubleshooting guide in the product manual; If the issue cannot be resolved, please contact our customer service personnel, and we will provide professional after-sales support.
+If you encounter a fault, you can first check the troubleshooting guide in the product manual; if not, please contact our customer service personnel, we will provide professional after-sales support.

 About After-sales Support